 When PURC was founded in 1972, Richard Nixon was president and Reuben Askew was Florida’s governor.
 In the words of Dr. Sanford V. Berg, “inflation was severe, consumer unrest was on the rise, and both regulators and utility managers faced difficult decisions.
 After years of stable prices in the utility industry, developments in energy availability and telecommunications technology signaled the need for change.”

 The 1980s brought additional concerns to the fore.
 PURC received funding by the Department of Energy through the FPSC to study electricity rate design.
 This study was a large-scale, interdisciplinary project involving researchers in Economics, Electrical Engineering, Industrial and Systems Engineering, and Management and Marketing.
-The findings were published in a series of articles and in Innovative Electric Rates: Issues in Cost Benefit Analysis, edited by Dr. Berg (Lexington Books, 1983).
+The findings were published in a series of articles and in Innovative Electric Rates: Issues in Cost Benefit Analysis.

 Corporate culture changed drastically with the breakup of AT&T, which had been the largest company in the world before its massive divestiture effective January 1, 1984.
 Companies and utilities suddenly faced new competitive pressures.
 There was a general move toward international markets and technological innovation as mergers, joint ventures, restructuring, and acquisitions became common.
 During the Reagan/Thatcher era, deregulation and privatization were promoted.